score-json/json/TSF/trustable/assertions/TA-RELEASES.md

       path: ./TSF/trustable/assertions/TA-RELEASES-CHECKLIST.md
 ---

-Construction of nlohmann/json library releases is fully repeatable and the results are fully reproducible, with any exceptions documented and justified.
+Construction of nlohmann/json releases is fully repeatable and the results are fully reproducible, with any exceptions documented and justified.

-nlohmann